 How important is UVP for a company?
 It defines what makes your business unique.
 These short but effective UVP statements will help both the team members and consumers to understand your core values.

-Now ask your internal and external research on employer brand.
+Now ask your internal and external research on the employer brand.
 You can conduct surveys, feedback sessions, one-to-one meetings, etc., with existing employees and new candidates, etc., to know how well they understand its visions, mission, and values.
-Also, do social media searches, read feedbacks and reviews from other websites too.
+Also, do social media searches, read feedback and reviews from other websites too.
 This is a key part of employee branding techniques.

 Netflix, one of the best online streaming companies globally, is a great example of listening and treating employees as valuable assets.